dyeadal/BackupInk/README.md

  - Copy file functions of missing or modified files.

  ## Researching to Possibly Implement :test_tube:
- - How to and if to use OOP practices for this application.
  - Research for running MD5 hashsums is efficient for either:
-   - Python executing built in OS commands.
+   - Python executing OS commands.
+     OR
-   - Python reading the file itself and using an MD5 module.
+   - Python file manipulation and module to create a hashsum.

 ---